Schepp/schepp.dev/posts/ad-integration-in-2020.md

 Sometimes your connection happens to be super slow.
 You don't need to live in poorer regions of the world to experience slow connections.
 Reasons can be:

-* someone's allocated high speed traffic volume for the current month is depleted
+* someone's allocated high-speed traffic volume for the current month is depleted
 * someone is part of a mass gathering and the network is overloaded (e.g. New Year's Eve)
 * someone travels by train having a super flaky connection (looking at you, Deutsche Bahn)
 * someone is on vacation in rural areas (like I experienced each time we were on vacation at a farm), or
-* a European travels to Florida, his 4G phone doesn't support the US frequencies and falls back to the next slower available connection speed, which turns out to be 2G, as Florida already got rid of its 3G network in favor of 4G (exactly this happened to poor me two years ago)
+* a European travels to Florida, his/her 4G phone doesn't support the US frequencies and falls back to the next slower available connection speed, which turns out to be 2G, as Florida already got rid of its 3G network in favor of 4G (exactly this happened to poor me two years ago)

 In those situations it is not desirable to still have ads compete on bandwidth against the main content of your site.
 Even less so with news sites as sometimes they spread vital information, like informing people when a bigger incident happened and what to do.
 If we leave ads on even at 2g speeds, chances are high that neither those nor our main content will ever load.